suzannejmatthews/aosk/chapter2.md

 Keep in mind that the exercises we are showing you in this chapter were created in a specially controlled environment (called a **sandbox**) so there were no risks in breaking the law.
-Since packet sniffing is a legal and ethical gray area, do NOT run a packet sniffer without permission on a network that you do not own!
+Since packet sniffing is a legal and ethical gray area, you should NOT run a packet sniffer without permission on a network that you do not own!

-With all of these ethical challenges, should packet sniffers be illegal?
-Why not just outlaw packet sniffers altogether?
+Considering all of these ethical challenges, shouldn't packet sniffers be illegal?
 Isn’t packet sniffing obviously bad?
 Not exactly.

 Packet sniffers are really useful and can be used for legitimate